 How to pressure cook a gammon joint/ham in the Instant Pot

 Add 250 ml of water to the base of the inner pot, place trivet and then the ham on top.
 Lock the lid in, steam release handle pointing to Sealing.
 Press the Manual button and use the – and + buttons to the right time bearing in mind the rule of 11 minutes per 500 g of gammon joint, followed by a natural release (i.e. do nothing until the float valve pops back down).
 You can replace some of the water with cider, beer, wine, juice… You can save the liquid for adding to tasty risottos and soups.

-2. No trivet and tons of tasty stock for other uses
+Method 2.
+No trivet and tons of tasty stock for other use

 Place gammon joint in inner pot (no trivet), add a peeled onion, 3-4 garlic cloves (unpeeled, whacked with the fist), 4-5 black peppercorns (really nice with the Szechuan ones as well), one bay leaf, one carrot and any veggies you may have going off.
-Cover with water, always being mindful of the three quarter mark as you’re going to use the pressure cooking function (only ever fill a pressure cooker, conventional or electric, three quarters maximum).
+Cover with water, always being mindful of the two thirds mark as you’re going to use the pressure cooking function (only ever fill a pressure cooker, conventional or electric, two thirds maximum).
 Lock in the lid.
 Steam release handle pointing to Sealing.
 Press the Manual button, adjust to the right time based on 11 minutes per 500 g, natural release.
 As above, increase the time for bigger joints but for this method I also do 2-3 x 700 g gammon joints for 18 minutes with natural release.

 My Ham and Cabbage Soup is a delicious way of using up the ham stock.
 Check back soon as I’ll be posting more uses for the yummy ham stock you’ll have left.